Chart Color Schemes

 Educational outcomes in Tiwi fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational participation is high, with 33.3% of residents currently enrolled in formal education.
-This includes 11.9% in primary education, 8.0% in tertiary education, and 7.1% pursuing secondary education.
+Vocational credentials are also prevalent among residents aged 15 and above, with 29.6% holding such qualifications.
+This includes advanced diplomas held by 9.2% of residents and certificates held by 20.4%.
+Educational participation is particularly high in Tiwi, with 33.3% of residents currently enrolled in formal education.
+This comprises 11.9% in primary education, 8.0% in tertiary education, and 7.1% pursuing secondary education.

 Frequently Asked Questions - Education